Cath was diagnosed with epilepsy at the age of 49. Here she shares how she felt when she was diagnosed and the challenges she has faced.

 Phone the Epilepsy Support Nurses if you notice any changes or difficulties and they can help support you as much as possible.

-There are epilepsy support groups which are brilliant as it helps to stop feeling so isolated especially during the Covid pandemic.
+There are epilepsy support groups that are brilliant as it helps to stop feeling so isolated especially during the Covid pandemic.

 If you would like to share your experiences of living with epilepsy, please email David Coates our Communications Officer on firstname.lastname@example.org or call 0141 427 4911.